fullstackedorg/docs/docs/references/platform.md

 # Platform

-If you ever need to modify some style or content based off the current OS running behind, the `platform` module can be very handy.
+The current platform identifier is always available from the `platform` module encoded as a simple string.

 ## Exported Members